rutgers-lcsr/Accessibility_Scanner/README.md

     ```

     Note: `NODE_TLS_REJECT_UNAUTHORIZED=0` is needed if using self-signed certificates for cas server.
+    Furthermore, this is because docker compose requires the .env file to be in the same level as the docker-compose.yml file.

 5. Build and start the Docker containers:
     ```bash